Hiking & Trekking

 Itinerary for Hiking in the Carpathian Mountains

-For those planning a hiking trip in the Carpathian Mountains, there are various routes and day hikes to consider.
-A suggested itinerary includes exploring the Piatra Mare mountains and the stunning “7 ladders canyon,” trekking in the Piatra Craiului National Park and visiting Magura village and the Curmatura chalet.
-Additionally, a visit to the Zarnesti town and trekking in the Bucegi Natural Park offers a unique perspective of the Carpathian Mountains.
-The itinerary also includes a rest day in Brasov and a trek to the top of Postavaru Mountains from Poiana Brasov resort.
+A sample week strings together day hikes in the Piatra Mare mountains and the “7 ladders canyon,” a trekking crossing of Piatra Craiului National Park with stops at Magura village and Curmatura chalet, a day in Zarnesti town and Bucegi Natural Park, a rest day in Brasov, and a final trek up the Postavaru Mountains from Poiana Brasov resort.

 Planning and Preparation for Hiking in the Carpathian Mountains